czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 James Beck ran, and he ran, and he ran like hell.
 He figured it was as good a way to run as any, and since he had no particular place to go it seemed the most straightforward.

 Days had passed since he had eaten.
 At this point it was wishful thinking alone that kept him going.
 Thoughts of love filled his head.
 They pulsed and they flowed, and they jittered and danced.
-James had never been able to direct them towards any single person---he fancied himself not quite singular enough.
+James had never been able to direct them towards any single person—he fancied himself not quite singular enough.

 He stopped, and shook the thoughts away.
 It would not do for them to be here now, he thought.
 Right now he had to concentrate on the present, on rebuilding his life.
 Falsely convicted of murder at twenty-one, the justice system had taken twelve years out of the prime of his life.